taylorza/zxn-inlineasm-doc/Documentation/Labels.md

 |Must start with|`.` or `_` or `a..z`|
 |Rest of the name|`.` or `_` or `a..z` or `0..9`|

-When a label is prefixed with a `.` it is scoped to the most recently declared global label prior to its declaration.
-Due to the way local labels are implemented, the maximum length of a local label is determined by the length of the name of the scope label.
-For example, the `.ch` label in the `print` scope has an effective label length of 8, while the `.ch` label in the `send` scope has an effective length of 7.
+When prefixed with a `.`, a label becomes scoped to the global label most recently declared before it.
+The maximum length of a local label is contingent upon the length of its scope label’s name.
+For instance, within the `print` scope, the `.ch` label effectively has a length of 8 characters, whereas in the `send` scope, it has a length of 7 characters

 ## Referencing local labels across scopes
-If you do find yourself needing to reference a local label in another scope, you can use a fully qualified label name.
-For example, if you wanted to jump the `.done` label in the `print` routine you could do the following from outside of the `print` routines scope.
+If you need to reference a local label from a different scope, you can use its fully qualified name.
+For instance, to jump to the `.done` label within the `print` routine from an external scope, you could use the following method:

 ```
   jp print.done